 Sitemaps are files that list each post and page that should be indexed by search engines like Google or Bing.
-Jetpack allows you to generate such files thanks to the Sitemaps module.
+Jetpack allows you to generate such files thanks to the Sitemaps feature.

 Sitemap for Search Engines

-Once you activate the Sitemaps module, you’ll be able to access your news sitemap at
+Once you activate the Sitemaps feature, you’ll be able to access your news sitemap at

 Don’t forget to apply to get your posts listed in Google News.